dina-econ-data/hospital-readmission-analysis/README.md

 Subsequently, k-means clustering on the PCA coordinates allowed the identification of distinct patient profiles, ranging from low-severity cases to complex patients requiring intensive care.

-The results highlight meaningful heterogeneity among hospitalized patients and suggest that patient complexity and intensity of care may play an important role in readmission patterns.
-These findings illustrate the usefulness of exploratory multivariate methods for healthcare data analysis and decision support.
+This analysis highlights the existence of distinct patient profiles with different levels of healthcare utilization.
+The results suggest that patients with higher medical complexity and longer hospital stays are more likely to be associated with readmission risk.